Eccenux/GoogleFormAnalysis/README.md

 ==================

 GFA makes analyzing Google Forms easier by filtering and reformatting summary of results.
+You can also use any other forms as long as you are able to download CSV or JSON with results (answers).

 Example result below (one of filter sets).
 In Polish but you get the idea.
 The red-green charts are binary questions (yes/no with flavors i.e. yes/maybe/not really/no).
 It's much easier to analyze grids this way.